Super 7: The Best Fried Chicken in Miami

 Pack Supermarket

 This local institution has spent decades perfecting its Haitian-style fried chicken.
-Each piece marinated in a tangy mix of vinegar, lime juice, garlic and Scotch bonnet peppers before getting a light flour coating and fry.
-The staff keeps things consistent, and the under-$10 price point feels like a mistake they haven't caught yet.
+Pack Supermarket creates each piece that’s first marinated in a tangy mix of vinegar, lime juice, garlic and Scotch bonnet peppers before getting a light flour coating and fry.
+The staff keeps things consistent, and the under-$10 price point feels like a mistake they haven’t caught yet.

 Pro Tip: Order the pikliz (spicy cabbage slaw) on the side, the vinegary kick cuts through the richness perfectly. // 8235 NE 2nd Ave., Little Haiti